With his natural musicianship and his warm, sensual tone, 20-year-old Michael Germer has won success at concerts and competitions internationally.

-As a concerto soloist, Germer has among others appeared with Haifa Symphony Orchestra, Webern Symphony Orchestra, Turin Symphony Orchestra, Århus Symphony Orchestra, Odense Symphony Orchestra, Concerto Copenhagen and University of Geneva Symphony Orchestra.
-He has worked with conductors such as Lahav Shani, Felix Mildenberger, Marc Soustrot, Lars Ulrik Mortensen and Vladimir Kiradjiev.
+As a soloist, Michael has played with the Turin Symphony Orchestra, Haifa Symphony Orchestra, Webern Symphony Orchestra, Copenhagen Phil, Århus Symphony Orchestra, Odense Symphony Orchestra, Concerto Copenhagen and Université Geneva Symphony Orchestra and collaborated with conductors such as Lahav Shani, Felix Mildenberger, Marc Soustrot, Pierre Bleuse, Lars Ulrik Mortensen and Gabrielle Teychenné and Vladimir Kiradjiev.